-In 2014, 2015, 2016 and the six months ended June 30, 2017, sales to our top five customers represented 17.2%, 20.0%, 28.5% and 25.2% of our total revenues, respectively.
-In the six months ended June 30, 2017, our largest customer accounted for 6.8% of our total revenues.
-In 2016, our largest customer accounted for 9.7% of our total revenue.
-In 2015, our largest customer accounted for 7.2% of our total revenues.
-In 2014, our largest customer accounted for 4.4% of our total revenues.
-Our relationships with our key customers for solar modules have been developed over a relatively short period of time and are generally in nascent stages.
-Our key module customers include ConEdison Development and Solairedirect Global Operations S.A.
+In 2017, 2018, 2019 and the nine months ended September 30, 2020, sales to our top five customers represented 21.8%, 20.5%, 23.6% and 21.5% of our total revenue, respectively.
+In 2017, 2018, 2019 and the nine months ended September 30, 2020, our largest customer accounted for 5.7%, 7.2%, 7.0% and 5.9%, respectively, of our total revenue.
+Our relationships with some of our key customers for solar modules have been developed over a relatively short period of time and are generally in nascent stages.
+Our key module customers include NextEra, Consolidated Edison Development, Trung Nam Construction Investment, Concho Bluff, Swinerton Builders.
 We cannot assure you that we will be able to continue to generate significant revenue from these customers or that we will be able to maintain these customer relationships.
 In addition, we purchase solar wafers and cells and silicon raw materials through toll manufacturing arrangements that require us to make significant capital commitments to support our estimated production output.
 In the event our customers cancel their orders, we may not be able to recoup prepayments made to suppliers, which could adversely influence our financial condition and results of operations.
 The loss of sales to any of these customers could also have a material adverse effect on our business, prospects and results of operations.

-We manufacture a majority of our products in three locations in China, which exposes us to various risks relating to longdistance transportation of our silicon wafers and solar cells in the manufacturing process.
+We manufacture a majority of our products in several provinces in China, which exposes us to various risks relating to long-distance transportation of our silicon wafers and solar cells in the manufacturing process.

-The geographical separation of our manufacturing facilities in China necessitates constant long-distance transportation of substantial volumes of our silicon wafers and solar cells between Jiangxi Province, Zhejiang Province and Xinjiang Uygur Autonomous Region.
-We produce silicon wafers in Jiangxi and Xinjiang, solar cells in Zhejiang, and solar modules in Jiangxi and Zhejiang.
+The geographical separation of our manufacturing facilities in China necessitates constant long-distance transportation of substantial volumes of our silicon wafers and solar cells between Jiangxi Province, Zhejiang Province, Xinjiang Uygur Autonomous Region and Sichuan Province.
+We produce silicon wafers in Jiangxi, Xinjiang and Sichuan, solar cells in Zhejiang, and solar modules in Jiangxi, Zhejiang and Anhui.
 As a result, we transport a substantial volume of our silicon wafers and solar cells within China.

-The constant long-distance transportation of a large volume of our silicon wafers and solar cells may expose us to various risks, including (i) increases in transportation costs, (ii) loss of our silicon wafers or solar cells as a result of any accidents that may occur in the transportation process; (iii) delays in the transportation of our silicon wafers or solar cells as a result of any severe weather conditions, natural disasters or other conditions adversely affecting road traffic; and (iv) disruptions to our production of solar cells and solar modules as a result of delays in the transportation of our silicon wafers and solar cells.
+The constant long-distance transportation of a large volume of our silicon wafers and solar cells may expose us to various risks, including (i) increases in transportation costs, (ii) loss of our silicon wafers or solar cells as a result of any accidents that may occur in the transportation process, (iii) delays in the transportation of our silicon wafers or solar cells as a result of any severe weather conditions, natural disasters or other conditions adversely affecting road traffic, and (iv) disruptions to our production of solar cells and solar modules as a result of delays in the transportation of our silicon wafers and solar cells.
 Any of these risks could have a material adverse effect on our business and results of operations.